saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 The following features aren't yet supported in the Developer Preview.

--   Batching, which allows you to aggregate multiple calls to the same function to improve performance.

 -   Help URLs and parameter descriptions are not yet used by Excel.

--   Publishing add-ins to the Office Store or Office 365 centralized deployment that use custom functions.

--   Custom functions are not available on Excel on Mac, Excel for iOS, and Excel Online.
+-   Custom functions are not available on Excel for mobile clients or Excel Online.

--   Currently, add-ins rely on a hidden browser process to run custom functions.
+-   Currently, add-ins rely on a hidden browser process to run asynchronous custom functions.
 In the future, JavaScript will run directly on some platforms to ensure custom functions are faster and use less memory.
 Additionally, the HTML page referenced by the &lt;Page&gt; element in the manifest won’t be needed for most platforms because Excel will run the JavaScript directly.
 To prepare for this change, ensure your custom functions do not use the webpage DOM.

 ## Changelog